Keksuccino/docs_fancymenu/home.md

 # For Developers

 If your are a developer and want to make an addon for FancyMenu or integrate FancyMenu in your mod, better take a look at the [developer documentation](https://github.com/Keksuccino/FancyMenu-Dev-Docs/wiki).

-# Contributing to the Documentation

-If you want to contribute to the documentation by writing pages, check out [this GitHub repository](https://github.com/Keksuccino/FancyMenu-Docs-Contributions/tree/main)!

-Thank you for helping to make the mod more accessible for others!

 # Getting Started